An Educated Warm Start For Deep Image Prior-Based Micro CT Reconstruction: Extended Experimental Results

-Figure~\ref{fig:best_psnr_and_loss_ellipses_lotus_20} shows the convergence of the loss in \eqref{eqn:diptv} and of the PSNR, but this time, the PSNR is computed using the network output with minimum loss reached until the current iteration.
-Using the minimum loss output is a practical way to overcome the instability of the DIP optimization scheme.
-However, in our main analysis, we consider the raw data, which shows the inherent instability of DIP.
-The pretraining can greatly accelerate and stabilize the subsequent unsupervised training of EDIP, when compared to the standard DIP.
-This indicates a (plausibly) more favorable optimization landscape of EDIP~/~EDIP-FE than that of DIP.
+Fig.~\ref{fig:best_psnr_and_loss_ellipses_lotus_20} shows the convergence of the loss in \eqref{eqn:diptv} and of the PSNR, where the PSNR is computed using the network output with minimum loss reached until the current iteration.
+Using the minimum loss output is a practical way to overcome the instability of DIP optimization, clearly observed in the plots with the raw data in the main analysis.
+Pretraining greatly accelerates and stabilizes subsequent unsupervised training of EDIP, when compared to the standard DIP.
+This indicates a more favorable optimization landscape of EDIP~/~EDIP-FE than that of DIP.
 A stable convergence in practice is important for designing stopping rules for DIP~/~EDIP.